The Seniors’ Advocate

-The Advocate can assist with completing provincial and federal applications for designated seniors programs.
-The Seniors Advocate also supports lifelong learning by coordinating a variety of informational workshops and symposiums throughout Athabasca County.
+The Seniors Advocate can assist with completing provincial and federal applications for designated seniors programs.
+The Advocate also supports lifelong learning by coordinating a variety of informational workshops and symposiums throughout Athabasca County.

 The Seniors’ Advocate works alongside FCSS staff and with organizations in the province to host an annual Seniors’ Symposium for older adults and their caregivers in the Athabasca and Boyle region.
 The event has grown over the years and is now held over two days with one event in Boyle and the other in Athabasca.
 We are very fortunate to have the support of many businesses who support our event with prizes and gifts in-kind.

-Yes, for home making/yard work there is assistance under the Seniors’ Special Needs Program but you must get the Alberta Benefit.
+Yes, for homemaking/yard work there is assistance under the Seniors’ Special Needs Program, but you must get the Alberta Benefit.

 The FCSS Seniors’ Advocate has resources and may be able to refer you to another agency.
 Information on Personal Directives, Goals of Care, Enduring Power of Attorney, Wills and Being an Executor are also available.